 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With a population of 92,312, 43,266 total housing units (homes and apartments), and a median house value of $461,232, Miami Beach house prices are not only among the most expensive in Florida, Miami Beach real estate also is some of the most expensive in all of America.
+With 92,312 people, 43,266 houses or apartments, and a median cost of homes of $461,232, Miami Beach house prices are not only among the most expensive in Florida, Miami Beach real estate also is some of the most expensive in all of America.

 People in Miami Beach primarily live in small (one, two or no bedroom) units, chiefly found in large apartment complexes or high rise apartments.
 Miami Beach has a mixture of owner-occupied and renter-occupied housing.